-T-Levels have been developed alongside employers and businesses to meet the needs of industry and prepare students for work.
-They provide the skills, knowledge and experience needed to open the door to highly skilled employment, higher level study or an apprenticeship.
+T-Levels have been developed alongside employers and businesses to meet industry needs and prepare students for work.
+They provide the skills, knowledge and experience needed to open the door to highly skilled employment, higher-level study or an apprenticeship.

 T-Levels are ideal if you have completed your GCSEs and want to get into a skilled job.
-This qualification will help ensure you build the knowledge and experience to get the job you want.
-T-Levels are being developed in collaboration with employers and businesses so it means the skills learned match the industry requirements.
+This qualification will help you build the knowledge and experience to get your desired position.
+T-Levels are being developed in collaboration with employers and businesses so the skills learned match the industry requirements.

 What is different about T-Levels?

 T-Levels offer students a mixture of classroom learning and ‘on-the-job’ experience during an industry placement of at least 315 hours (approximately 45 days).
 Skills learnt in the classroom can then be applied to the workplace.
 They provide the knowledge and experience needed to open the door into skilled employment, further study or a higher apprenticeship.